Cimpress-MCP/JustReleaseNotes/README.rst

 - JiraIssues
 - GitHubIssues

-It is also possible to specify an array of issue providers, then all of them will be used to retireve information about tickets.
+It is also possible to specify an array of issue providers, then all of them will be used to retrieve information about tickets.

 ``source provider`` is currently only: